 VoIP Ethernet phones with 100 Mbps ports and, increasingly, Gigabit ports, are the de facto standard for the industry.
 The calling experience won’t vary too much between the two, but if you’re worried about future-proofing your phone system, a Gigabit-capable phone is likely a safer choice.

 If you can get a Gigabit phone at a good price, it might make sense to purchase it rather than a 100 Mbps phone, especially if you plan on using apps, games, video calls, and other web-based services.
 However, if the Gigabit phone is significantly more expensive, you'd basically just be paying more money to have the same calling experience.

 Power over Ethernet: PoE vs PoE+

-- eliminate the need for separate power and data cables;
+- Eliminate the need for separate power and data cables

-- save on installation, maintenance, and energy costs;
+- Save on installation, maintenance, and energy costs

-- enable power-saving and on/off controls from remote devices;
+- Enable power-saving and on/off controls from remote devices

-- make it easier to perform power cycling (turning a device on and off remotely);
+- Make it easier to perform power cycling (turning a device on and off remotely)

-- make it easier to perform diagnostics and status reporting on power used by devices.
+- Make it easier to perform diagnostics and status reporting on power used by devices

-Do I Need PoE on My Phone?
+Do I Need a Power over Ethernet Phone?

 Harness Ethernet for Better Business VoIP

 Ethernet speeds and PoE support can affect your VoIP experience no matter what business you manage.
 Ethernet speeds can provide better quality and more options for advanced features, while PoE can help you keep things tidy.